Skip to main content

 Only verified Dialogue Club Presidents can publish and lead Dialogue events right now.
 Please do not publish a series using the Dialogues name or format if you are not an approved club president.

-We will be opening applications for those interested in becoming a Club President in the summer of 2025, so stay tuned for that!
+We open applications three times a year for students interested in becoming Club Presidents.
 In the meantime, we encourage anyone interested in getting more involved in Dialogues to join the existing clubs and events to gain experience.

 In the future, we may open up opportunities for learners to publish their own Dialogue events and Clubs.
 However, for the time being these restrictions are important since the content covered in Dialogues sessions can be more sensitive and controversial.